• Skip to primary navigation

 In addition to dealing with the challenges of living with cerebral palsy, like pain and fatigue, the symptoms of post-impairment syndrome can impact other areas of life.
 The pain, for instance, can make sleep more difficult, which in turn increases fatigue and sometimes depression.

 Being fatigued can lead to missing work or social engagements, which can cause social isolation and financial hardship.
-It is important to get help for post-impairment syndrome because its effects go well beyond just causing pain and exhaustion and can impact all areas of life.
+It is essential to get help for post-impairment syndrome because its effects go well beyond just causing pain and exhaustion and can impact all areas of life.

 Living with cerebral palsy as a child isn’t easy, but the challenges do not necessarily get easier as an adult.
 The years of living with this disability can cause this uncomfortable, painful, and damaging condition.
 If you live with cerebral palsy or have a child with the condition, get the best, most consistent treatment early on to prevent the ongoing damage that contributes to post-impairment syndrome later in life.

-Be aware of the symptoms in later years and seek professional help to bring the quality of life to its full potential even when living with a lifelong disability like cerebral palsy.
+Be aware of the symptoms in later years and seek professional help to bring the quality of life to its full potential, even when living with a lifelong disability like cerebral palsy.

 Lifelong Financial Assistance for Your Child's Birth InjuryCerebral Palsy